-Myth #1: If you want to lose weight, you have to go to the gym
+Myth #1: If you want to lose weight, you have to go to the gym.

 Change your diet to lose weight.
-Go to the gym to give yourself more accountability about what you DO eat.
-(Nobody wants to ruin the results of a hard-earned workout by eating junk food!!).
+Go to the gym to give yourself more accountability about what you do eat.
+Nobody wants to ruin the results of a hard-earned workout by eating junk food.
 Does this mean you don’t need to go to the gym in order to lose weight?
 Yes.
-BUT.. before you get too excited, keep in mind that, of the >95% of people who lose a large amount of weight and manage to keep it off long-term, going to the gym 4 to 5 days a week is almost always one of the changes they make.
+But, before you get too excited, keep in mind that, of the >95% of people who lose a large amount of weight and manage to keep it off long-term, going to the gym 4-5 days a week is almost always one of the changes they make.

 In fact, I can usually identify the people who are yo-yo dieters by whether or not they’re able to make the gym a habit.
-Those who view it as a punishment, or just something they have to do in order to lose weight, generally end up putting the weight back on within a few months after reaching their goal.
+Those who view it as a punishment or just something they have to do in order to lose weight generally end up putting the weight back on within a few months after reaching their goal.
 Those who incorporate it into their long-term lives and make it a daily priority tend to stay fit and healthy for the rest of their lives.

 In other words: If you want to lose weight, change what you eat.
 If you want to keep it off after you reach your goal, make the gym part of your daily routine, starting immediately!

-Myth #2: Cardio is the best way to lose weight
+Myth #2: Cardio is the best way to lose weight.

 Truth: Cardio is a great calorie burner, but it does very little to boost your metabolism.
 And in the long run, getting your metabolism sped up is the key to long-term weight loss success.

-Myth #3: People who go to the gym every day can eat whatever they want
+Myth #3: People who go to the gym every day can eat whatever they want.

-Truth: People who try to “eat their workouts”, or say “I’ll eat the <junk>, and just spend an extra hour in the gym tomorrow”, will almost always gain weight.
+Truth: People who try to “eat their workouts,” or say “I’ll eat the <junk>, and just spend an extra hour in the gym tomorrow,” will almost always gain weight.
 The math here just isn’t on your side.
 It could take you an hour on the treadmill to burn the calories from a single cookie.

-People who go to the gym every day actually tend to pass on junk food, because they understand this math.
-They can either bank the workout towards their healthy and vitality, or they can apply the workout towards a cookie.
+People who go to the gym every day actually tend to pass on junk food because they understand this math.
+They can either bank the workout towards their health and vitality, or they can apply the workout towards a cookie.
 Nobody wants to spend an hour of their day sweating and working their butt off for nothing, which is why you almost never see fit and healthy people eating garbage, even though they go to the gym every morning.

-Myth #4: Being an overweight person in a gym is embarrassing
+Myth #4: Being an overweight person in a gym is embarrassing.

-Never let “embarrassment” stop you from achieving your goals, or becoming who you want to be.
+Never let embarrassment stop you from achieving your goals or becoming who you want to be.
 Put on your grown-up pants and go face your problems head on!
-But also realize.. nobody at the gym is watching you.
+But also realize, nobody at the gym is watching you.
 Nobody cares.

 Truth: Girls who lift weights tend to be the ones you see on the cover of magazines.
 You don’t get a toned body from doing cardio (you just end up skinny, but flabby).
 The only way to get that body-builder bulky look (as a female) is to take steroids and hormone injections.
-Repeat after me: “The weight room is where I should be spending my time if I want the body of my dreams!”.
+Repeat after me: “The weight room is where I should be spending my time if I want the body of my dreams!”

 Your time in the weight room should challenge you.
-Lift heavy, and push yourself to your absolute limits!!!
+Lift heavy and push yourself to your absolute limits!
 If it doesn’t challenge you, it’s not going to change you.
 You might even consider hiring a personal trainer to build a customized weight-room routine that will help you achieve your specific goals.